-Lakeside Residences is a New Condo development by Greenland-Group located at Lower Sherbourne and Queens Quay E, Toronto.
+Lakeside Residences is a New Condo development by Greenland Group located at Lower Sherbourne St & Queens Quay E, Toronto.

 Lakeside Residences is the most buzzed-about master-planned development to come to the city’s East Bayfront neighbourhood.
 The much-anticipated urbanization of the former FedEx Warehouse property will be a stunning modern design of three mixed-use towers.
 The high-rise project will consist of 39, 49 and 14-storey buildings housing 1148 units.
 The complex’s design, created by local and international competition winner Hariri Pontarini Architects is said to reflect the sailboats of the marvellous nearby harbour.